For land tax purposes, a fixed trust is a trust that is not an excluded trust, a discretionary trust or a trust to which a unit trust scheme relates.

 The notification will remain in force until the trustee withdraws it.
 However, once a notification is withdrawn, the trustee cannot lodge another notification and is liable for land tax at the trust rates of land tax.

 Unlike discretionary trusts, a beneficiary of a fixed trust cannot withdraw a notice of beneficial interests.
+Only the trustee can request the withdrawal.

 Principal place of residence exemption for fixed trusts